aikatz/sketch-city/docs/tutorials/sinetable.md

 # Create a Sine Table in One* Line of Python

-*The generation happens in on line, but it also needs a couple of imports.
+*The generation happens in one line, but it also needs a couple of imports.

 NOTE: This tutorial uses Python 2.7.x